coin-or/DisCO/README.md

     - Windows: Not tested.
   * Algorithms
     - OA: Well tested and works fine.
     - Ipopt: Works fine.
 There are missing functions in the [interface][5].
-Needs testing.
+      Tested on CBLIB 2014 and random problems.
+Ipopt fails to converge on some instances.
+We beleive this is due to nonsmooth formulation of the conic constraints.
     - Cola: Well tested, works fine.
     - Mosek: Works fine.
 There are missing functions in the interface.
 It is complete enough to work with DisCO.
-Needs extensive testing.
+Well tested on CBLIB 2014 and random problems.
+Mosek might fail on numerically challanging instances.
     - Cplex: Missing functions in the interface.
 Interface is complete enough to work with DisCO.
-Needs extensive testing.
+Tested on CBLIB 2014 and random problems.
+Cplex rarely fails on some instances.
   * Branching/Cutting
     - When OA algorithm is used and Ipopt is chosen as an IPM solver in CglConic, Ipopt might fail, on some problems, at the root node.
 You can use Mosek or Cplex for this if it is available to you.
   * MPI testing,
-    - MPICH2: Hangs (or seems hanging on some instances of CBLIB).
-Works fine in most of the instances.
-Needs more testing for performance assesment.
-    - OpenMPI: Hangs (or seems hanging on some instances of CBLIB).
-Works fine in most of the instances.
-Needs more testing for performance assesment.
+    - MPICH2: Tested and works fine.
+    - OpenMPI: Tested up to 128 processors and works fine.
+Good parallelization performance when the tree is well balanced.

 ## 4. Documentation ##